ostark/yii2-artisan-bridge/README.md

 ### Write your Actions (Commands)

 You write one class per action.
-You actual instructions live in the `run()` method, similar to `execute()` in Symfony or `handle()` in Laravel.
+Your actual instructions live in the `run()` method, similar to `execute()` in Symfony or `handle()` in Laravel.
 Command arguments map to the arguments of the `run()` method.

 Options and option aliases are registered in Commands::register($prefix, $actions, `$options`).
 To access an option,